mateuslatrova/Social-Circles-Graph-Database/README.md

 # Project description

-Modeling and implementation of a Graph Database that represents a dataset collected from Facebook by Stanford University(access here: https://snap.stanford.edu/data/ego-Facebook.html) with the Python language.
+Modeling and implementation of a Graph Database that represents a dataset collected from Facebook by Stanford University(access [here](https://snap.stanford.edu/data/ego-Facebook.html)) with the Python language.
 The dataset consists of users, info about their profiles and friendship between them.

 # Deployed here